 Of 26 684 women, those giving birth in water had more favorable outcomes including fewer prolonged first- or second-stage labors, fetal heart rate abnormalities, shoulder dystocias, genital lacerations, episiotomies, hemorrhage, or postpartum transfers.

 If the idea of a water birth resonates with you, preparation is key.
 Begin by consulting with your healthcare provider.
-They can offer insights, share experiences, and guide you on the best practices.
+They can offer insights, share experiences, guide you on the best practices, and let you know what items to add to your maternity checklist.
 While some hospitals are equipped for water births, many occur at specialized birthing centers or even at home.
 These centers are usually equipped with all necessary emergency care equipment, ensuring safety for both mother and child.
 Depending on your needs, you can choose whether to have a water birth in a hospital or specialized birthing center or at home.

 Choosing the right birthing tub is another crucial aspect.
 While there are specialized birthing tubs available for rent or purchase, some mothers prefer using their bathtubs.
 The primary consideration should be comfort and ease of access for the midwife or attending physician.